Graduation Requirements

 Graduation Honors

 Cascadia College places a high value on scholarship.
 To encourage and reward high academic achievement, students who distinguish themselves in the classroom throughout their program of study are recognized by being awarded Graduation Honors as described below during Commencement and on their diploma.
 All graduates earning Graduation Honors will be given an honor cord to wear in the Commencement ceremony.
-For students graduating in spring or summer, the honors listed in the Commencement Program, as well as honor cord distribution, will be based upon a student’s cumulative grade point average as of the end of winter quarter, since spring and/ or summer grades are not available for this determination.
+For students graduating in spring or summer, the honors listed in the Commencement Program, as well as honor cord distribution, will be based upon a student’s cumulative grade point average as of the end of winter term, since spring and/ or summer grades are not available for this determination.
 Only Cascadia College credits are used to calculate the cumulative grade point average for the purpose of awarding graduation honors.

 President’s Honors